 There are two sizes to consider when framing mounted art prints and this is where it can sometimes get a little confusing.
 But don't worry, it's really quite easy to understand once you know the differences :

-- There's the 'outer frame size', which is usually made of wood, metal or plastic.
+1. There's the 'outer frame size', which is usually made of wood, metal or plastic.
 This outer size can vary and can be measured in metric or imperial sizes (centimetres or inches).

 2. Then there's the 'inner picture size', which is the most important measurement.
-With our prints, this has to be exactly for the metric ‘A’ paper sizes (not in imperial inches).
+This has to be exactly for the chosen paper size.
 This makes sure that the cut-out 'window' will fit the size of the print paper correctly (even on all edges).

 *note: If you try to put metric paper (an A4 size print for example) into an imperial size mount (with say an 8x12" inner picture size), you will run into problems very quickly as they're different 'aspect ratios'.
 What that means, is that the edges won't match up correctly and they'll look very odd, usually with gaps showing or with parts of the artwork hidden from view.

 What to search for when looking for frames

 Because we use popular paper sizes for our artwork, there's lots of choice for framing, both online and in local home stores.
 When searching for your perfect frame, some popular online searches might be:

 - 'Picture frame for A5 art print'

 We don't have any links with framing companies, so can't point you in the direction of an exact supplier.
 But, now you know what to look for, you can easily find many examples of frames, in a multitude of different styles and colours.
 You can find them in popular high street home stores and especially online (with a quick Google search), or you can search any of the large marketplaces such as eBay or Amazon.